david8more/AfterPopcorn/README.md

 Finally, fo the third part the main concept is to analyse how do people react to movies that contain specific knowledge, being it scientific or historical, through the correlation between the respective pageviews behaviour through time in wikipedia.
 This gives an idea on the the impact of the films in the search of topics related to them.
 For example, for the movie Tenet we wondered if people tried to understand what entropy was more often during the release of the movie.
 This is interesting because the choice of topics in a film or a show can have an impact on society's interests, and for that you just have to see how many more chess boards have been sold after the show The Queen's Gambit.

-This project has been developed in collaboration with Emma fraxanet (emmafrax).
+This project has been developed in collaboration with Emma Fraxanet (emmafrax).